 In 2021, the Welcoming Economies program entered its second phase with five participating organizations.
 We sat down with one of the participants, Diane Eason Contreras, Director of Immigrant and Refugee Services for the YWCA Tulsa – East Community Center, to dig into their experience in the cohort on creating a more welcoming business environment in…

 I came to the U.S. in 2004 through the Diversity Visa Program (also known as the DV lottery).
 It is congressionally-mandated and allows up to 55,000 persons from nations that are historically underrepresented in terms of migration to the United States of America to qualify each year for immigrant visas, which are more commonly known…

 Welcoming America is pleased to announce the six nonprofit organizations in Georgia and North Carolina selected to receive $40,000 grants as part of the Fund to Foster Belonging and participate in a program to foster belonging among and between immigrant and non-immigrant communities: Every Campus A Refuge at Guilford College (Greensboro, NC) City/County of Durham,…

 Local governments and nonprofits working on immigrant inclusion issues are welcome to apply for membership.

 Austin has enjoyed taking our efforts to the next level with a full complement of assistance.
 Your investment in joining Welcoming America will prove both effective and a cost-efficient solution for making sure everyone feels at home in your community.

 Dues & Benefits

-We offer four levels of annual membership dues:
+We offer three levels of annual membership dues: